 So, a review is in order

-It didn’t take long for people to wonder aloud why the US was bombing Afghanistan when fifteen of the nineteen hijackers were Saudi.
+It didn’t take long for people to wonder aloud why America was bombing Afghanistan when fifteen of the nineteen hijackers were Saudi.
 On the face of it, this seemed irrelevant: Al Qaeda was not a Saudi but Sunni supremacist terror organization.
 The guilt of the kingdom lay in its wretched education system and backward state religion, the sinews that provided the structure to such thoughts, but not in outright collusion.
 This was, as much, the findings of the publicly released form of the 9/11 Commission Report.

 Minus 28 pages of material that remained classified.
 These pages were hardly on the media radar until a few weeks ago when suddenly, propelled by legislation in Congress that would allow 9/11 victims to sue foreign governments, the long-simmering secret material burst into the public consciousness.

 It is still not fully clear what is in those pages: some state that it’s only a fleshing out of what we already know, others allege greater bombshells.
-What is known is that the Saudi royal government threatened to sell some $750 billion in US assets in retaliation for the lawsuit bill.
+What is known is that the Saudi royal government threatened to sell some $750 billion in American assets in retaliation for the lawsuit bill.

 Since World War II, the United States has, for better or worse, seen Saudi Arabia has a linchpin in its ever-changing Middle Eastern strategies.
 During the Cold War, it was a reliable anti-communist bastion, useful to push back against Yemeni, Bahraini and Omani communists.
 After the energy crisis, it became a gigantic gas station: the modern equivalent of how ancient Rome once treated Egypt.

 Saudi’s rulers understood this quite well and sought to make themselves indispensable to the superpower.
 Providing reliable oil was one tactic; so too was reinvesting much of their oil wealth in America itself.
-This was meant to provide leverage in the United States with none of the liabilities of an oil boycott, which Riyadh saw as both a failure, since it did not change American policy, and a threat, since it encouraged the US to look elsewhere for its energy.
+This was meant to provide leverage in the United States with none of the liabilities of an oil boycott, which Riyadh saw as both a failure, since it did not change American policy, and a threat, since it encouraged the United States to look elsewhere for its energy.

 But beginning in 2011, the ground started to fall out from underneath this alliance